cmu-sei/juneberry/docs/getting_started.md

 Getting Started
 ==========

-This document describes how to get started with using Juneberry.
+This document describes how to get started using Juneberry.
 The recommended installation method, relies on a Juneberry Docker container.
-Juneberry can also be used from a virtual environment.
+Juneberry can also be used from a virtual environment if necessary.
+Be aware that installation and management of all the supporting cuda enabled packages can be a challenging task.

-The second approach describes how to install Juneberry in a virtual Python environment.
-The latter approach has not been tested on a variety of platforms, so the Docker containers are the preferred choice.
-Both installation methods are tested using the same steps.

 # Preparation Steps